ihgs/chart_with_vega_docs/PRIVACY_POLICY.md

 ## Chart with Vega

-`Chart with Vega` app does not collect or store any personal data.
+The `Chart with Vega` app does not collect or store any personal data.

 ### Data Collection